CyberTea0X/goauth/README.md

 Place the binary where you need it and then copy the `config_test.toml` file there.
 Rename `config_test.toml` to `config.toml`, configure this file, make sure mysql is running and then you can start the server by running the executable.

+### Documentation

+ - See documentation of this service [here](https://cybertea0x.github.io/goauth/openapi.html)
+ - See requirements for external service for this service [here](https://cybertea0x.github.io/goauth/external.html)